lennart-benschop/agon-utilities/README.md

 ### more

 The well-known utility from early Unix and also MS-DOS.
 MOS does not support pipelines, so you cannot pipe the output of the CAT command to it.
-It can just show a single file and pauses after s screenful has been shown.
-It reads the screen widt and height, so it works well in all three screen modes.
+It can just show a single file and pauses after a screenful has been shown.
+It reads the screen width and height, so it works well in all three screen modes.

 Example command line: `more file.txt`

 ### memfill

-Can be useful to clean the contents of RAM, so you see immediatley which memory areas have been touched by your program. memdump is already there in a different respository.
+Can be useful to clean the contents of RAM, so you see immediately which memory areas have been touched by your program. memdump is already there in a different respository.

 Example command line: `memfill &80000 &10000 &ff`